Wales’ first science park, located in Anglesey

 - Underlines Willmott Dixon's science and technology track-record

-Willmott Dixon is expanding its workload in the science and technology sector by building build Wales’ first science park, located in Anglesey.
+Willmott Dixon underlined its science and technology experience by building the first phase of M-SParc, Wales’ first science park.

 Part of Bangor University

-We're now working for M-SParc (Menai Science Park), a wholly owned subsidiary of Bangor University, to build its science park in Gaerwen, Anglesey, to drive growth in knowledge based science, with an early focus on low carbon energy, the environment and ICT sectors.
+The aim is to drive growth in knowledge based science, with a focus on low carbon energy, the environment and ICT sectors.

-Phase one will consist of a 5,000 square meter three-storey building which will be constructed to BREEAM Excellence standards, that will comprise offices, laboratory and workshop space for up to 700 people.
-It will form the hub for the entire Parc and become an important regional centre for a range of businesses from start-ups to large corporate companies.
+Our work on phase one of M-SParc involved building a three-storey facility to BREEAM Excellence standards, comprising offices, laboratory and workshop space for up to 700 people.
+It forms the hub for the entire Parc and and a regional centre for a range of businesses from start-ups to large corporate companies.

-The 20 acre site will also be sympathetically landscaped within a parkland setting, with the first phase housing start-ups, accelerator and mature projects as well as an open innovation area.
-The project came about after Bangor University secured £10.8 million of funding from the Welsh Government and £10.2 million of European Regional Development funding.
+The 20 acre site was sympathetically landscaped within a parkland setting, with the first phase housing start-ups, accelerator and mature projects as well as an open innovation area.
+The project was made possible after Bangor University secured £11 million of funding from the Welsh Government and £10 million of European Regional Development funding.

 Anthony Dillon, managing director of Willmott Dixon in the North: